dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_constrained_xnor.rst

 Constrained Example: Problem Formulation
 ========================================

-The example of the :ref:`getting_started_formulation_minimal` chapter formulated an objective function for a simple SAT problem.
-As mentioned, the
+The example of the :ref:`qpu_example_unconstrained_sat` section formulates an :term:`objective function` for a simple :term:`SAT` problem.
+The |dwave_short|
-|dwave_short| quantum computer is also well suited to solving optimization
-problems with binary variables.
-Real-world optimization problems often come with *constraints*: conditions of the problem that any valid solution must satisfy.
+quantum computer is also well suited to solving optimization problems with binary variables.
+Real-world optimization problems often come with :term:`constraint`\ s: conditions of the problem that any valid solution must satisfy.

 For example, when optimizing a traveling salesperson's route through a series